vipondn/2020-08-17-git-tasha/README.md

 ## Local

 - `git init`: create git repository in current folder
-- `git config --global usern.name' "Tasha Vipond"
+- `git config --global user.name' "Tasha Vipond"
 - `git config --global user.email` "vipondn@vt.edu"

 - `git status`: tells you what is going on in your respository